 - eLearning All need to know about financial support to third parties in EU Grants: financial support to third parties is often a key component of EU external aid Actions.
-This means that Grant beneficiaries must be equipped to act as donors within their EU-funded project, i.e. to award financial support to small CSOs, grassroots organisations or other types of entities to implement activities relevant to the action they are implementing.
-This eLearning module clearly explain with practical examples and templates how to deal with this project activity, from proposal stage to award of financial support to third parties to reporting and auditing.
+This means that Grant beneficiaries must be equipped to act as donors within their EU-funded project, i.e. to award and manage financial support to small CSOs, grassroots organisations or other types of entities.
+This eLearning module clearly explains with practical examples and templates how to deal with this project activity, from proposal stage to award of financial support to third parties to reporting and auditing.

-- eLearning #EUinmyAction: Requirements for Visibility and Communication: This eLearning aims at providing step-by-step guidance, clarifying communication and visibility activities to be performed at each stage of the project (proposal, implementation and reporting) and providing useful tips and examples on how to best operationalise them.
+- eLearning #EUinmyAction: Requirements for Visibility and Communication: this eLearning aims at providing step-by-step guidance to ensure EU visibility within Grants financed by DG DEVCO and DG NEAR.
+It focuses on communication and visibility activities to be performed at each stage of the project (proposal, implementation and reporting) and provides useful tips and examples on how to best operationalise them.